 For information about our 3D printer (CubeX Trio), visit Cubify.com.

 How can I print something?

-Create or download your model and submit your request in STL format to Richard Sexton (firstname.lastname@example.org).
+UT affiliates may create or download a model and submit the request in STL format to Richard Sexton (firstname.lastname@example.org).

 What types of material are available?